WebSemanticsAndLinkedData/Documentacion/ASSIGNMENT_2.md

 [Link to the repository of this assignment](https://github.com/WebServicesAndLinkedData/Assignment2)

 This assignment consists in creating a small dataset using the rdf and ttl formats, as well as a representation of that data in an image with extension png.
-This files will be uploaded directly on the root of the repository and have to be named yourGithubUsername.rdf, yourGithubUsername.ttl, yourGithubUsername.png
+This files will be uploaded directly on the root of the repository and have to be named **yourGithubUsername.rdf**, **yourGithubUsername.ttl**, and **yourGithubUsername.png**.

-###Tests:
+### Tests:
+The following checks will always be tested when making a pull-request:
 * The png, rdf, and ttl files exist with the correct name
-* The rdf and ttl files are well formed
+* (If the rdf and ttl files exist) The rdf and ttl files are correctly formed